 Keurig coffee makers are designed for easy cleanup.
 To clean the outside of your coffee machine, simply wash the surface with a soaked, nonabrasive cloth.
 Many Keurig models have a removable water reservoir which can easily be washed in the sink with warm water and dish soap.

 It is recommended that you decalcify your Keurig coffee machine once every three months in normal water situations and once a month if you use hard water.
 To eliminate the guesswork, some Keurig machines come equipped with a warning light to let you know when it is time to descale.

-One of most effective ways of removing calcium build up is using vinegar.
+One of the most effective ways of removing calcium buildup is using vinegar.
 White vinegar is a natural alternative to commercial cleaning products.
 The acid in the vinegar cuts grease and removes stains and hard water deposits.